-The objective of this study was to validate earlier findings that body temperature causes an increase of approximately ten beats per minute rise in heart rate per one-degree Celsius rise in temperature, in children aged under 16 years old
+Objective The objective of this study was to validate earlier findings that body temperature causes an increase of approximately 10 bpm rise in heart rate per 1 °C rise in temperature, in children aged under 16 years old.

-Design

-A prospective study using anonymised prospectively-collected patient data of 188,635 attendances, retrospectively extracted from electronic patient records.
+Design A prospective study using anonymised prospectively collected patient data of 188 635 attendances, retrospectively extracted from electronic patient records.

-Settings and participants

-Four Emergency or Urgent Care Departments in the North West of England.
-Participants were children and young people aged 0 -16 years old who attended one of the four sites over a period of three years.
+Settings and participants Four Emergency or Urgent Care Departments in the North West of England.
+Participants were children and young people aged 0-16 years old who attended one of the four sites over a period of 3 years.